 FASMA has implemented an automated ticketing system, RT, which assigns inbound emails a unique ticket number for tracking.
 Note: you will receive a response from our tracker once you submit this form.
 Please reply to these emails directly so our coordinators can work your form in the order received.

-The policies of FASMA/FRC for coordination are changing and we encourage input from the community regarding them.
+The policies of FASMA for coordination constantly evolve and we encourage input from the community regarding them.
 Our goal is to minimize interference between Co-Channel systems based on methods used for FCC part 90 FB6/8 stations and specified in TIA/EIA Standard TSB-88.

 This doesn’t mean other signals will not be present, and FASMA/FRC encourages PL/DPL use on mobile receivers to prevent these co-channel signals.
 This ensures your users will only hear your repeater, even at the edges of your coverage area.
 Simply put, a typical repeater 100km (60mi) away will be blocked out when the local repeater is transmitting, but may still be received on occasion when the local repeater is not transmitting.

 More detailed information on coordination policy and science is found in the FASMA Library.